-- When undergoing treatment with braces, it’s important to clean your teeth after every meal to prevent plaque build up.
+- When undergoing treatment with braces, it’s important to clean your teeth after every meal to prevent plaque buildup.
 In addition to increased frequency, the way you brush needs to change.
-To properly care for your braces, invest in a soft bristled toothbrush and fluoride toothpaste.
-Brush at a 45 degree angle and use circular motions, cleaning wires and brackets from top to bottom.
+To properly care for your braces, invest in a soft-bristled toothbrush and fluoride toothpaste.
+Brush at a 45-degree angle and use circular motions, cleaning wires and brackets from top to bottom.
 When you floss, be sure to clean both between the teeth and under the wires using slow, gentle motions.
 Flossing aggressively can strain the wires and potentially damage your braces.

 - Avoid certain foods

 - Sticky foods, like gummy bears or caramel, should be avoided at all costs, as they can become lodged between wires and adhere to brackets.
 Crunchy snacks like chips are also problematic, as they can cause wires to snap.
-If you’re craving crunchy foods, consider cutting them into small, bite size pieces to limit the strain on your wiring.
+If you’re craving crunchy foods, consider cutting them into small, bite-sized pieces to limit the strain on your wiring.

 - Protect against hard contact